-- 21.1 (c) Full-Time Temporary employees participate in the Social Security program.
-Effective upon contract ratification, newly hired Full-Time Temporary and Temporary employees not included within Section 21.1 (a) or (b) above shall be covered by the PARS 457 Plan.
+(c) Full-Time Temporary employees participate in the Social Security program.
+Effective upon contract ratification on December 4, 2019, newly hired Full-Time Temporary and Temporary employees not included within Section 21.1 (a) or (b) above shall be covered by the PARS -457 Plan.
 Participating employees will pay half of the contribution of 3.75 percent (3.75%) for the benefit through a bi-weekly payroll deduction on a pre-tax basis.
+The City will pay the remainder of the contribution or 3.75 percent (3.75%).

+21.2 Group Health and Welfare Insurance Coverage

-The City will pay the remainder of the contribution or 3.75 percent (3.75%). - 21.2(a) Group Health and Welfare Insurance Coverage: All Regular employees are eligible to participate in a group health and welfare insurance benefit program which includes the medical, prescription, dental, vision, life and long term disability insurance plans effective the first day of employment.
+(a) Group Health and Welfare Insurance Coverage for Employees:

+All Regular employees are eligible to participate in a group health and welfare insurance benefit program which includes the medical, prescription, dental, vision, life and long term disability insurance plans effective the first day of employment.
 Employees who do not complete an annual open enrollment group health medical plan selection will remain in the medical plan the employee participated in during the previous plan year.
-The City shall pay the full cost of the program for both employees and dependents as indicated below: - (1) Life Insurance: Twice annual salary for employee, \$3,000 for employee's dependents.
+The City shall pay the full cost of the program for both employees and dependents as indicated below:

+(1) Life Insurance: Twice annual salary for employee, \$3,000 for employee's dependents.
 The City will pay the full cost of the premiums.
-More specific benefit information is provided in the carrier booklet. - (2) Health Benefits: Effective December 26, 2010, all eligible employees will receive a ten percent (10%) co-share of the premium offset in their pay.
-The City's contribution toward the monthly group health and welfare insurance composite premium rate shall be ninety percent (90%) and the employee will begin paying ten percent (10%) of the rate through a bi-weekly payroll deduction.
-The ten percent (10%) co-share of premium will be recalculated every January 1st to coincide with the renewal of the City's Group Health Insurance Plan.
-The City shall establish a Section 125 Plan effective with the first pay period the ten percent (10%) co-share is taken from their pay.
-This will redirect the portion of the employee's salary to pay, on a pre-tax basis, the employee's contribution toward the medical, prescription, dental and vision insurance composite premium rate.
+More specific benefit information is provided in the carrier booklet.

-The City will offer two health plans, a "Base Plan" and an optional "Buy Up Plan".
-The health plan benefits are offered through California State Association of Counties - Excess Insurance Authority (CSAC EIA), EIA Health Program.
+(2) Health Benefits: The City will offer two health plans, a "Base Plan" and an optional "Buy Up Plan".
+The health plan benefits are offered through PRISM EIA Health Program.
 All eligible employees will be enrolled in the "Base Plan" and will have the option on a voluntary basis to enroll in the "Buy Up Plan" initially, and during the open enrollment period for each subsequent calendar year.
 Changes will be effective at the beginning of the following calendar year.

-The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be ninety percent (90%) and the employee will pay ten percent (10%) of the premium rate through a bi-weekly payroll deduction.
-Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 90% of the "Base Plan" composite rate.
+The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be eighty-five percent (85%) and the employee will pay fifteen percent (15%) of the rate through a bi-weekly payroll deduction.
+Employees electing to enroll in the "Premium Plan" will be responsible for premiums beyond the City's contribution of eighty-five percent (85%) of the "Base Plan" composite rate.

-Effective Calendar Year 2020, all employees participating in the Group Health and Welfare Insurance Plan will pay twelve and one half percent (12.5%) co-share of premium.
-The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be eighty seven and one half percent (87.5%).
-Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 87.5% of the "Base Plan" composite rate.

-Effective Calendar Year 2022, all employees participating in the Group Health and Welfare Insurance Plan will pay fifteen percent (15%) co-share of premium.
-The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be eighty five percent (85%).
-Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 85% of the "Base Plan" composite rate.
+Effective Calendar Year 2023, all employees participating in the Group Health and Welfare Insurance Plan will pay twenty percent (20%) co-share of premium.
+The City's contribution toward the monthly group health and welfare insurance composite premium rate for the "Base Plan" shall be eighty percent (80%).
+Employees electing to enroll in the "Buy Up Plan" will be responsible for premiums beyond the City's contribution of 80% of the "Base Plan" composite rate.